mikeizbicki/ucr-cs100/textbook/casestudies/ioccc-hamano/README.md

 This will be used to remove code not useful to pdf creation and as a guide to direct deobfuscation.

-_Note:_ the file below has been modified to be of reduced size, it is the output of hamano, and anything which is not pdf relevant has been ommitted
+_Note:_ the file below has been modified to be of reduced size, it is the output of hamano, and anything which is not pdf relevant has been omitted

 ```
 **HEADER**